Kimmy Dora: Kambal sa Kiyeme: Cameos

+Production

+Under director Joyce Bernal, Antoinette Jadaone served as the film's script continuity supervisor.

 Release

 Box office

 The film officially premiered on September 2, 2009 in 90 theaters around the Philippines.
 It became the number one movie to premiere during that week, beating out four Hollywood films and one local film.

 Critical reception

 Reviews for the film have been largely positive, with Butch Francisco of the Philippine Star proclaiming it as one of the more intelligent local comedy films in a long time.

 Much of the critical praise has particularly been given to the performance of lead actress Eugene Domingo.
 Czeriza Valencia of the Philippine Entertainment Portal notes that Domingo served as the funny factor in the film, since her skillful execution in playing the two roles made the situations hilarious.
 Lito Zulueta of the Philippine Daily Inquirer writes that Domingo's performance "runs the gamut of comic inventiveness" and "confirms her status as the country’s funniest comic ingénue".

 Sequel

 A sequel entitled Kimmy Dora and the Temple of Kiyeme premiered in theaters nationwide on June 13, 2012.
 The film was shot in South Korea.